Michaelfaj/Python/README.md

 # Python
-This repository contains my python projects
+This repository contains all of my python projects